tomerik6/SNOW/Manual/Database installation.md

 ~~~

 6. Install mysql client if needed, and then login using root and add a username with the below command
+   make sure to save this username, you will need it for the application deployment later on.
 ~~~sh
 yum install mysql
 ~~~